 The merger will be funded through a combination of cash contributions, equity contributions, and bank debt of approximately US$1.825 billion arranged by China Merchants Bank Co Ltd. and Shanghai Pudong Development Bank Co Ltd.

-Ogier's deal team, based in its Hong Kong office, is led by partner Nathan Powell on corporate matters and partner David Nelson on debt finance matters and includes corporate managing associates Florence Chan and Alan Au, corporate paralegal Jenson Ng, banking senior associate Kendrick Cheung and banking associate Sara Law.
+Ogier's deal team, based in its Hong Kong office, is led by partner Nathan Powell on corporate matters and partner David Nelson on debt finance matters and includes corporate managing associate Florence Chan, corporate paralegal Jenson Ng, banking senior associate Kendrick Cheung and banking associate Sara Law.

 The Ogier team is working alongside lead counsels Paul, Weiss, Rifkind, Wharton & Garrison LLP (acting as lead counsel for DCP Capital Partners), Kirkland & Ellis LLP (acting as lead counsel for Ocean Link and lead debt financing counsel to the consortium) and Weil, Gotshal & Manges LLP (acting as lead counsel for Mr Rick Yan and his affiliates).